jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof.rst

 hash algrorithm and MGF1SHA1 as the mask generation function.
 The data file for those tests is in ``testvectors_v1/rsa_oaep_2048_sha1_mgf1sha1_test.json`` relative to WP_ROOT.

 In what follows, we assume that you have already set up ``WP_ROOT`` as a :py:class:`pathlib.Path` with the appropriate file system location.
+See :ref:`sec-wycheproof-obtain` for discusson of ways to do that.

 .. testsetup::